Onikwu: Notable people

-Peter Odili was elected governor of Rivers State in April 1999, and was reelected in April 2003 and completed his tenure 2007.
+Peter Odili was elected governor of Rivers State from 1999, and was reelected in April 2003 to 2007.

-Agnes Okoh from Ogbe-ukwu Ndoni, a prophetess and founder of Christ Holy Church International(Oduro, 2007.)
-Also she is the grandmother of Most Rev. Daniel C. Okoh the General Overseer of the Christ Holy Church International, Vice President of the Christian Association of Nigeria, and President of the Organisation of African Instituted Churches.

-The Osanakpo Family from Umu-olodu notable as industrialist and within the business circle.

-Dr. Nnamdi Obiosa, from Onikwu a notable Onikwu son.
+Agnes Okoh founder of Christ Holy Church International.

 Season/2012 Flood

 Nigeria, like the rest of West Africa and other tropical lands, has only two seasons.
 These are the Dry season and the Rainy season.
 The dry season is accompanied by a dust laden airmass from the Sahara Desert, locally known as Harmattan, or by its main name, The Tropical Continental (CT) airmass, while the rainy season is heavily influenced by an airmass originating from the south Atlantic Ocean, locally known as the south west wind, or by its main name, The Tropical Maritime (MT) airmass.
 These two major wind systems in Nigeria are known as the trade winds.

 The region Onikwu/Ndoni is flood prone communities, this is because the inland part of Rivers state consists of tropical rainforest; towards the coast the typical Niger Delta environment features many mangrove swamps, beside that the communities lies along the Niger Delta Central coastal region.

 In October 2012, villages like Ndoni, Ase-Azaga, Isukwa, Odugiri.
 Agwe, Onikwu, Ugbaja, Isala and Ogbe-Ogene were badly hit by the flood.